Dhevdharsan/Dhevdharsan/README.md

 # Hi, I'm Dhev 👋

 I'm a Machine Learning Engineer and M.S.
-Computer Science student at UMass Amherst (GPA: 4.0, graduating May 2027), specializing in Reinforcement Learning and Systems for Data Science.
-I build production AI systems end-to-end — from unsupervised anomaly detection pipelines and RAG-powered LLM agents to distributed ML systems at scale — and I validate them rigorously enough to publish: two peer-reviewed papers in medical imaging AI (Frontiers in Radiology 2025, Springer ICAECT 2024).
-I'm AWS Certified Solutions Architect, have shipped systems to public cloud deployments, and I'm available for Summer 2026 internships in AI/ML and Software Engineering.
+Computer Science student at UMass Amherst (GPA: 4.0, graduating May 2027).
+I've shipped production AI systems from scratch — a RAG-powered log intelligence platform, a live agentic research agent, and a distributed ML pipeline over 1M+ flight records — and held the work to a standard rigorous enough to publish twice: peer-reviewed papers in medical imaging AI in Frontiers in Radiology (2025) and Springer ICAECT (2024).
+I'm an AWS Certified Solutions Architect with end-to-end experience across model development, backend infrastructure, and cloud deployment.
+I'm actively looking for Summer 2026 AI/ML and Software Engineering internships where I can build things that ship.

 ---